emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 ## 6. Suggested Additional Readings

-If you are interested in this topic and want more information on it please read the helptext provided by eMagiz when executing these actions and read the user guide on unit testing which you can find in the documentation portal.
+If you are interested in this topic and want more information on it please read the help text provided by eMagiz when executing these actions and read the user guide on unit testing which you can find in the documentation portal.

 ## 7. Silent demonstration video